foundry-vtt-community/wiki.js/development/api/settings.md

 ### Reacting to Setting Changes

-There is no hook for when a setting changes, instead an `onChange` callback must be provided during registration.
+There is no hook for when a setting changes, instead an `onChange` callback must be provided during registration (You of course *could* run `Hooks.call()` in that callback).
 This callback is fired after the setting has been set, meaning a `settings.get` inside this callback will return the new value of the setting, not the old.

 The `onChange` callback does not fire if there are no differences between the `value` being `set` and the current value returned from `settings.get`.